What is the Company Directors Disqualification Act 1986?

 Updates to Company Director Disqualification Law

-In addition, the Rating (Coronavirus) and Director Disqualification (Dissolved Companies) Act 2021 – ((LEGISLATION “Rating (Coronavirus) and Director Disqualification (Dissolved Companies) Act” )) allows the secretary of state to investigate the conduct of former directors of dissolved companies and they will be entitled to apply to court for the former director to be disqualified and, if the director’s conduct has led to creditors of the dissolved company suffering a loss, to also seek compensation.
+In addition, the Rating (Coronavirus) and Director Disqualification (Dissolved Companies) Act 2021 – LEGISLATION “Rating (Coronavirus) and Director Disqualification (Dissolved Companies) Act” allows the secretary of state to investigate the conduct of former directors of dissolved companies and they will be entitled to apply to the court for the former director to be disqualified and, if the director’s conduct has led to creditors of the dissolved company suffering a loss, to also seek compensation.

-This closes a loophole under the Company Directors Disqualification Act and brings an end to the previously time-consuming and costly process of applying to court for a dissolved company to be restored to the register and means former directors can now be investigated and potentially disqualified.
+This closes a loophole under the Company Directors Disqualification Act and brings an end to the previously time-consuming and costly process of applying to the court for a dissolved company to be restored to the register and means former directors can now be investigated and potentially disqualified.

 The primary sources for this article are listed below, including the relevant laws and Acts which provide their legal basis.

 You can learn more about our standards for producing accurate, unbiased content in our editorial policy here.